 And, inspired by Jack Kerouac, he eventually went to America with the idea of doing a real life reading of Kerouac's On The Road by hitchhiking across the country.
 While 'On the Road', Dean played acoustic sets in many US folk clubs.
 In LA he met the folk-singer Bob Miles and in New York he met Australian singer/songwriter Stuart Ongley and landed a regular gig at a bar on the West 70's.
 When his visa ran out Dean headed for London where he got a deal with a small record company, which mainly distributed American recordings.
 After doing some recordings at the Manor Studio in Oxford with the folk rock band Fairport Convention, Dean was offered a serious contract with a large UK label.
 Dean was invited to meet their main producer, Hal Shaper, a man who had written songs for everyone from Frank Sinatra down.
 Hal and Dean got on well and it looked like the deal would go ahead.
 Hal told Dean that if you got a song recorded by Frank Sinatra, you could forget about it all and retire.
 He also said a song recorded by Glen Campbell was worth a cottage in the country.
 Unfortunately, for various reasons, the great dream didn't happen.

 Soon after this Dean made a few trips to Paris, where a couple of cafes gave him an open invitation to play for food and beer.
 And, in London, he played some solo gigs at The Troubadour Club.
 He then reunited with Stuart Ongley and they played together in pubs in Oxford, Cornwall and North Devon.
-Also in London, Dean co-founded the production company Radio, to coincide with the launch of commercial radio in the UK.
+Also in London, Dean co-founded the production company Radio Plan, trading simply as Radio, to coincide with the launch of commercial radio in the UK in 1973.
 He wrote and produced radio commercials with Radio for various London ad agencies and wrote occasional stories and articles for IPC Magazines.
 Dean then met the guitarist Russ Shipton and they formed an acoustic duo, doing blues, folk and original songs.
 Dean also met UK record producer Austin John Marshall around this time.
 He named the duo Two Bit Band and got them some concert gigs and also got them together with David Swarbrick, Dave Pegg and Dave Mattacks from Fairport Convention to record some original songs.
 While recording in Shaftsbury Avenue, they were visited by some friends of Austin John's, Sandy Denny from Fairport Convention and Vivian Stanshall from the Bonzo Dog Doo-Dah Band, which was very exciting.

 Although this recording session was successful, Austin John ended up moving to Ireland and the songs were never released.
 Russ was about to launch his guitar method, Folk Styles of Today, which eventually became The Complete Guitar Player, which went on to become the world's best selling guitar method, with over 1,000,000 copies sold.
 By this stage Dean couldn't hang on any longer for fame and fortune in London.
 To make some money and have an adventure, he got a job in the Swedish Merchant Navy as a seaman, signing on for one voyage to the Middle East.
 The ship arrived in Beiruit the day civil war was officially declared between the Arabs and the Israelis and was stuck there for months.
 Dean played his guitar every day for the guys and girls on the ship and dodged bullets and con-artists whenever he could get into Beirut.
 (It was one of those periods in life that are much better viewed in hindsight.)